 Regional ATMR Members

 Charlotte Anderson (Kingsport, TN) is an AmSAT-certified Alexander Technique teacher who loves to help people find their voice and their potential.
 She has extensive opera, recital, oratorio and symphonic song experience, and has presented workshops around the country on Voice, Body Awareness and The Alexander Technique.
 She holds a Masters and Doctorate in vocal performance and pedagogy from the Peabody Conservatory of the Johns Hopkins University.
-She teaches Voice and the AT, at Milligan College and at her studio in Kingsport, TN. email@example.com 423-963-3703 www.charlotteanderson.com
+She is retired professor at Milligan College, continuing to teach Alexander Technique as adjunct faculty.
+She teaches Voice and AT privately at her studio in Kingsport, TN. firstname.lastname@example.org 423-963-3703 www.charlotteanderson.com

 Alison Deadman ( Jonesborough, TN) teaches Alexander Technique at East Tennessee State University and maintains private studios in Johnson City (at Samadhi Healing Arts Center) and Jonesborough, TN.
 Alison enjoys working with all populations and has extensive experience working with musicians and equestrians.
 She teaches individual and small-group lessons as well as giving workshops.
 Her workshops range from short general introductions to whole- or multiple-day events with a specialized focus.
 A recent workshop participant said: “To see and feel such subtle movements yet feel such a ‘rightness’ in my body was astounding.” email@example.com 423-741-8945